Rino Piccolo

 Rino Piccolo (born 14 February) is an international film producer, and film commissioner.
-Through his academic studies he achieved a doctoral degree in Business Economics at the University of Federico II in Naples, and a diploma at the Università popolare dello spettacolo, a three years theater and arts school.
+Through his academic studies, he achieved a doctoral degree in Business Economics at the University of Federico II in Naples, and a diploma at the Università popolare dello spettacolo, a three-year theatre and arts school.

 Biography

 In 1994 Rino Piccolo experienced the Actors Studio under such moderators as Sidney Pollack, Barry Primus, Anthony Franciosa, Martin Landau, Mark Rydell and Shelley Winters.
 Between 1994 and 1996 produced three short films, amongst which "La Promessa" received a grant from the Italian Ministry of Cultural Affairs as a short film of national "cultural interest".

 In 1998 Piccolo was one of the first to establish a film commission in Italy (Campania Film Commission), giving support and assisting international film productions including Star Wars: Episode I – The Phantom Menace, Mission: Impossible III, The Talented Mr. Ripley, The Sopranos, and The Life Aquatic with Steve Zissou.

-In 2001 Piccolo was appointed as Italian Film Commission's and cinema delegate to present to the Indian Government the new national agreement between the two countries and promote new opportunities of international development.
+In 2001 Piccolo was appointed as the Italian Film Commission's and cinema delegate to present to the Indian Government the new national agreement between the two countries and promote new opportunities of international development.
 While in Italy he has the opportunity to specialize in documentary production, assisting many BBC, National Geographic Channel and Discovery Channel projects including Pompeii, Oceans, Caravaggio, and Naked Earth: Volcanoes.

 In 2002, amongst other Italian film commissioners, Piccolo founded the first Association of Italian Film Commissions.
 He has been elected vice-president twice in a row.
-The same year he was elected director of the Association of Film Commissioners International; in 2004 he was re-elected.
-While in that position he has elaborated international educational programs for upcoming Film Commissioners in different countries of the world.
-In the next two years he conducted seminars on "Film induced economy/tourism" and organized film trade shows internationally.
+The same year, he was elected director of the Association of Film Commissioners International; in 2004, he was re-elected.
+While in that position, he has elaborated international educational programs for upcoming Film Commissioners in different countries of the world.
+In the next two years, he conducted seminars on "Film-induced economy/tourism" and organized film trade shows internationally.